skymethod/livewire-web/content/posts/hls-video-in-podcasts.md

 - Supports HLS video in Apple Podcasts: yes ✔︎
 - Supports HLS video in RSS feeds: not yet

-I've found at least one show (one video episode) hosted by Podigee using the new HLS video integration in Apple Podcasts, and used that episode as the basis for the analysis below.
+I've found at least 2 shows (3 video episodes) hosted by Podigee using the new HLS video integration in Apple Podcasts, and used one episode as the basis for the analysis below.

 They use [HLS version 7](https://alexzambelli.com/blog/2016/05/04/understanding-hls-versions-and-client-compatibility/) and include one common audio track (German) using the [AAC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) format, at an average declared bitrate of 128kbps (max declared peak of 128kbps).